hvlds/kurve/README.md

    exit the game, etc)
 - [ ] Create an abstraction for the Scenes and a SceneManager replacing the changes in the class Game
+- [ ] Create an AI to play against

 ## Built With